About Your Lymphovenous Bypass (LVB) Surgery for Lymphedema

 You’ll also meet with an anesthesiologist before surgery.
 They will:

-• Ask you if you’ve had any problems with anesthesia in the past, such as nausea or pain.
+- Ask if you’ve had any problems with anesthesia in the past.
+This includes nausea (feeling like you’re going to throw up) or pain.

-• Answer your questions about your anesthesia.
+- Answer questions you have about anesthesia.

-Get ready for your surgery
+Get ready for surgery

 Once you’re comfortable, your anesthesiologist will give you anesthesia through your IV line and you’ll fall asleep.
 You’ll also get fluids through your IV line during and after your surgery.